 Generating value from real-time feedback

 Customer feedback can be some of the most valuable information available to your business and today’s connected world allows you to ask and act upon it in real-time.
-Collecting feedback in real-time ensures you get more accurate and relevant data, minimizing the negative consequences of errors as well as confirming to your customers that your organization values their opinion.
+Collecting real-time feedback ensures you get more accurate and relevant data, minimizing the negative consequences of errors as well as confirming to your customers that your organization values their opinion.

 Successful businesses tend to value the collection and analysis of feedback as a key input towards business improvement and developing customer relationships.
 However, limiting these processes to quarterly – or even monthly – surveys has inherent shortcomings.
 Memory can be unreliable, and even relatively short delays after the customer’s most recent dealings with a business can impact their opinion.
 For instance, a customer opinion may be skewed by a satisfactory product, thereby masking issues they might have encountered with your service.
 In effect, feedback that is not gathered shortly after – or at the time of – a customer’s interaction with your business, could be biased and lacking in objectivity.

 A recent study commissioned by The White House Office of Consumer Affairs indicates that an unhappy customer influences an average of 9 to 15 other people – by sharing their experience.
-13% of customers will even get the word out to more than 20 individuals (1)!
+13% of customers will even get the word out to more than 20 individuals!
 So, in a world empowered by social networks, where consumers are well-equipped to research, compare and share information about their experiences, not having real-time feedback will limit your ability to address negative customer experiences, promptly and effectively.

 “Of the customers who register a complaint, between 54% and 70% will do business again with the organization, if their complaint is resolved.
 That figure goes up to a staggering 95% if the customer feels that the complaint was resolved quickly”Service America in the new Economy by Karl Albrecht and Ron Zemke